 Shabbat is one of the greatest gifts in the Jewish tradition.
 In the busy life of Princeton students, Shabbat is an oasis in time where you can gather with friends, slow down, relax and appreciate what you have.
 To be able to do this with hundreds of Princeton students is incredible.
 The energy at the CJL on Friday nights is unparalleled.
 Shabbat is a time when you see one of the greatest strengths of our community: our diversity.
-Nearly two hundred students—a diverse cross-section of Princeton, including Jewish and non-Jewish students—enjoy Shabbat dinner together every Friday night.
+Over 125 students—a diverse cross-section of Princeton, including Jewish and non-Jewish students—enjoy Shabbat dinner together every Friday night.

 The CJL offers services for students of varying backgrounds of observance.
 We're a student-centered organization and students lead services.
 We are fortunate to have three rabbis—Reform, Conservative and Orthodox—on staff with robust resources at their disposal to support all students.
 We also encourage students to explore and experiment as they define what it means for them to be Jewish at Princeton.

-Koach (Conservative) - Friday nights and holidays
+Koach (Conservative) - Friday nights, one Saturday per month, and holidays

 Conservative Shabbat morning minyan - Saturday mornings

 Holiday meals - whether Rosh Hashanah dinner or Passover seder - are a centerpiece of celebration for many Princeton students, especially for students from families that emphasize a cultural Jewish background.
 These gatherings are an incredible experience for all participants.
 Our Passover seders, for example, are student-run and have hundreds of participants.
 For many students, a holiday meal at the CJL is like being at home, but instead of a parent or grandparent running things, the students get to take the lead.